phil65/epregistry/README.md

 registry = EntryPointRegistry[Callable]("console_scripts")
 ```

-!!! tip "Type Hints"
+> **💡 Tip: Type Hints**
-    Use the generic type parameter to specify the expected type of your entry points.
+> Use the generic type parameter to specify the expected type of your entry points.
 For example, `EntryPointRegistry[Callable]` indicates that the entry points are callable objects.

 ### Accessing Entry Points